d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-06-30-important-software.md

 date:   2019-06-30 22:08:00 +0200
 ---

 Have you ever gotten questions about what's the best software for a certain purpose?
-Well I get these questions all the time and that's the main reason why I thought I should setup a list with my all time favorite software which I use a lot.
+Well, I get these questions all the time, and that's the main reason why I thought I should set up a list with my all-time favorite software, which I use a lot.

 Apart from getting asked a lot, there is also another reason why I wrote this post: setting up a new computer or reinstalling the OS on your current computer for whatever reason is quite annoying.
-The part which annoys me the most is downloading the software you use.
-In most cases you forget about the one thing you use every now and then and when you need it a few days or weeks later, it's not there.
+The part that annoys me the most is downloading the software I use.
+In most cases, you forget about the one thing you use occasionally, and when you need it a few days or weeks later, it's not there.

-That list is of course not only valid for fresh installations but also for older installations - maybe you find some useful software within this list.
+That list is, of course, not only valid for fresh installations but also for older installations - maybe you find some useful software within this list.

 ### Software Updates

-It's quite annoying to keep your software up-2-date.
-Often you need to open the vendor's site, download an `.exe` or `.zip`-archive, run an installer, copy files from here to there, and so on.
+It's quite annoying to keep your software up-to-date.
+Often, you need to open the vendor's site, download an `.exe` or `.zip`-archive, run an installer, copy files from here to there, and so on.
 And since outdated software is a huge security issue, I wondered how to overcome that problem.

 - [UCheck](https://www.adlice.com/download/ucheck/#download) - A free software updater with a nice GUI
 - [SUMo](https://kcsoftwares.com/index.php?sumo) - **S**oftware **U**pdate **Mo**nitor, another free software update